Skip to content

 learnedCombined[h] = normalize(learnedUncontrolled[h] + learnedControlled[h])

-• w = 1: controlled contribution follows measured share s
+• higher w: controlled contribution follows more of measured share s

 Assume: